ewdlop/SQLNotes/SQL-injection.md

 By understanding and utilizing the tools and practices provided by SQL Server, developers can build secure applications that are resistant to SQL injection attacks.

-me:
+me: i meant they have time to add all the ai feature, geo feature, json featues all that database features steal from other tech

-i meant they have time to add all the ai feature, geo feature, json featues all that database features steal from other tech
+CEO: security doesn't make money